sixP-NaraKa/pyvod-chat/README.md

  via `pip install -r requirements.txt`.

 ### Optional
-- an optional `.env` file containing your own Twitch.tv Client-ID.
-Like so: `twitch-client-id="CLIENT_ID"`
+- an optional `.env` file containing your own Twitch.tv Client-ID insde the root directory of your project (or if used via the CLI inside the `pyvod-chat` directory).

+    Add the env-variable inside the .env file ike so: `twitch-client-id="CLIENT_ID"`

 A 'Client-ID' (public) is ***NOT*** the same as a 'Client-Secret', the latter which is not used here.